Non-extensive NJL model study of QCD phase structure with chiral imbalance and strong magnetic fields: NUMERICAL RESULTS

-The influence of the chiral chemical potential $\mu_{5}$ is also evident: a larger $\mu_{5}$ enhances the magnitude of $c_s^2$ and modifies the position and depth of the dip.
-In particular, comparing panels (a) and (b), we observe that increasing $\mu_{5}$ from $0.02~\textrm{GeV}$ to $0.2~\textrm{GeV}$ leads to a more pronounced dip and a shift in its location, underscoring the role of chiral imbalance in affecting the thermodynamic response near the phase transition.
-Nonetheless, the overall temperature dependence and the convergence properties (for $q\leq1.1$) remain qualitatively unchanged, indicating that while $\mu_{5}$ alters the detailed transition dynamics, it does not fundamentally change the behavior of $c_s^2$.
+The influence of the chiral chemical potential \(\mu_{5}\) is also significant: a larger \(\mu_{5}\) increases the magnitude of \(c_s^2\) and modifies the position and depth of the dip.
+In particular, comparing subplots (a) and (b), it can be seen that increasing \(\mu_{5}\) from \(0.1\ \text{GeV}\) to \(0.2\ \text{GeV}\) leads to a more pronounced dip, and its position shifts toward lower temperatures, highlighting the regulatory role of chiral imbalance in the thermodynamic response near the phase transition.
+Nevertheless, the overall temperature dependence of \(c_s^2\) and the convergence properties (for the cases with \(q \leq 1.1\)) remain qualitatively unchanged, indicating that although \(\mu_{5}\) alters the detailed dynamical behavior of the phase transition process, it does not fundamentally change the evolution characteristics of \(c_s^2\).